 - Event Log-The main window of Adaptec Storage Manager features an event log that provides at-a-glance status information about activity occurring in your storage space.
 (See the following section.) - Event Status Icons-Three basic icons (information, warning, and error) appear in the event log and in the main Adaptec Storage Manager window to help you quickly identify problems.
-(See page 94.) - Enclosure Status Icons-If your storage space includes an enclosure with an enclosure management device, three icons appear in the Physical Devices View to help you monitor temperature, fan, and power module status.
-(See page 95.) - Notifications-You can set Adaptec Storage Manager to broadcast status notifications in your choice of format to help you monitor these activities on local and remote systems (see pages 96-107): - Progress of scheduled tasks, such as logical drive verifications. - Changes in the status of the physical components of your storage space, such as disk drives. - Changes to the local system, such as the expansion of a logical drive expansion or the creation of a hot spare. - Properties Button-You can check the status of any component in your storage space by using the Properties button.
-(See Viewing Component Properties on page 81.) - Audible Alarm-A series of beeps sounds whenever a serious event occurs on your storage space.
-(See Maintaining Physical Devices on page 80.)
+(See page 104.) - Enclosure Status Icons-If your storage space includes an enclosure with an enclosure management device, three icons appear in the Physical Devices View to help you monitor temperature, fan, and power module status.
+(See page 105.) - Notifications-You can set Adaptec Storage Manager to broadcast status notifications in your choice of format to help you monitor these activities on local and remote systems (see pages 106-117): - Progress of scheduled tasks, such as logical drive verifications. - Changes in the status of the physical components of your storage space, such as disk drives. - Changes to the local system, such as the expansion of a logical drive or the creation of a hot spare. - Statistics Logging-You can set Adaptec Storage Manager to collect I/O and usage statistics for the RAID controllers in your system and periodically "call home" to send the data to Adaptec or other contacts for analysis.
+(See page 119.) - Properties Button-You can check the status of any component in your storage space by using the Properties button.
+(See Viewing Component Properties on page 87.) - Audible Alarm-A series of beeps sounds whenever a serious event occurs on your storage space.
+(See Maintaining Physical Devices on page 86.)